matthew-beisser/testing-automation-pipeline-3/docs/design.md

 <!--
 The Goals section should:

-    describe the user-driven impact of your project — where your user might be another engineering team or even another technical system specify how to measure success using metrics — bonus points if you can link to a dashboard that tracks those metrics
+    - describe the user-driven impact of your project — where your user might be another engineering team or even another technical system
+    - specify how to measure success using metrics — bonus points if you can link to a dashboard that tracks those metrics

-Non-Goals are equally important to describe which problems you won’t be fixing so everyone is on the same page.
+Non-Goals are equally important to describe which problems you won't be fixing so everyone is on the same page.
 -->

 ## Milestones

 <!--
-A list of measurable checkpoints, so your PM and your manager’s manager can skim it and know roughly when different parts of the project will be done.
+A list of measurable checkpoints, so your PM and your manager's manager can skim it and know roughly when different parts of the project will be done.
 I encourage you to break the project down into major user-facing milestones if the project is more than 1 month long.

 Use calendar dates so you take into account unrelated delays, vacations, meetings, and so on.
 It should look something like this: